scribe-security/docs/docs/CLI/valint/README.md

 In-toto Attestations are a standard that defines a way to authenticate metadata describing a set of software artifacts.
 Attestations standard formalizes signing but also are intended for consumption by automated policy engines.

-The following table includes the supported format by the verification command.
+The following table includes the formats supported by the verification command.

 | Format | alias | Description | signed
 | --- | --- | --- | --- |